OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 1. From an IPA:

    If you have the IPA (probably including an already decrypted app binary), unzip it and you are ready to go.
-The app binary is located in the main bundle directory (.app), e.g. "Payload/Telegram X.app/Telegram X".
+The app binary is located in the main bundle directory (.app), e.g. `Payload/Telegram X.app/Telegram X`.
 See the following subsection for details on the extraction of the property lists.

     > On macOS's Finder, .app directories are opened by right-clicking them and selecting "Show Package Content".
 On the terminal you can just `cd` into them.